yuvalmGS/gigaspaces-wiki-jekyll/sbp/master-worker-pattern.markdown

 The following sections include code samples and configuration that illustrate the Master-Worker implementation via Polling Containers, using the Random Workers and Designated Workers approach.

+{% tip %}
-{tip}We invite you to [download|Master-Worker Pattern^MasterWorker.zip] the code examples and configuration files used with this article.{tip}
+We invite you to [download|Master-Worker Pattern^MasterWorker.zip] the code examples and configuration files used with this article.
+{% endtip %}

 # Example 1 - Random Workers
 With the Random Workers approach, each worker can consume `Request` objects from **every** space partition.
 In this case, the non-blocking mode is used.
 The workers scan the partitions in a round-robin fashion for a `Request` object to consume and execute.
 With this approach, there might be a small delay until the workers consume a `Request` object.
 This approach might generate some chatting over the network, since the workers connect to all existing partitions to look for `Request` objects to consume and in case none is found, wait for some time and then try again.